mastercoin-MSC/vennd-msc/README.md

 Mastercoin Edition
 ==========================

-This version will be used to develop a plugin system so coins can be added without hard forking the vendd repo.
+This version will be used to develop a plugin system so coins can be added without hard forking the vennd repo.

 Vennd
 =====